vitalegi/archi/README.md

 # README

-Aim of the project is to build a tool that simplifies the generation/maintenance of [C4 Model](https://c4model.com/) diagrams.
+Aim of the project is to simplify the generation/maintenance of [C4 Model](https://c4model.com/) diagrams.

 With this in mind, [Structurizr](https://structurizr.com/)'s approach of diagrams and models as code is a good tool for the diagram generation.